 Note that \reff{dsysa1} can be formalized as

 Due to $\rho_k Y_kZ_k=\mu_k I$, one has $Y_k^{-1}=(\rho_k/\mu_k)Z_k$, and

-If $z_k\to x^*$ and $\mu_k\to 0$ as $k\to\infty$, where $x^*$ is an optimal solution of the nondegenerate linear program, then $AZ_k$ should be of full rank and \reff{linsys1-1} is capable of escaping from the ill conditioning trap often observed during the final stages of the existing primal-dual algorithms for linear programming (see, for example, page 409 of \cite{NocWri99}).
-One may note that \reff{linsys1-3} can be numerically difficult as $\mu_k\to 0$.
+If $z_k\rightarrow x^*$ and $\mu_k\rightarrow 0$ as $k\rightarrow \infty$, where $x^*$ is an optimal solution of the nondegenerate linear program, then $AZ_k$ should be of full rank and \reff{linsys1-1} is capable of escaping from the ill conditioning trap often observed during the final stages of the existing primal-dual algorithms for linear programming (see, for example, page 409 of \cite{NocWri99}).
+One may note that \reff{linsys1-3} could be possibly numerically difficult as $\mu_k\rightarrow 0$.
 However, in contrast to the implicit trap of the existing primal-dual algorithms, this difficulty of \reff{linsys1-3} is explicit and singlet.
-Theoretically, under suitable conditions, we have proved that, for all $j=1,\ldots,n$, $\frac{1}{\mu_k}z_{kj}$ is bounded away from zero (see \refl{boundness} for details).
+Theoretically, under suitable conditions, we can prove that, for all $j=1,\ldots,n$, $\frac{1}{\mu_k}z_{kj}$ is bounded away from zero (see \refl{boundness} for details).